Posted by Chris Hardy - Product Copywriter on 9th Nov 2023

 Choosing the Right Music for Sleep

-Not all music is created equal when it comes to getting a good night’s sleep.
-The key is to opt for music with a slow tempo, minimal fluctuations in volume, and that has soothing melodies.
-Genres such as classical, ambient, and certain types of instrumental music are often recommended for their calming qualities.
+Not all music is created equal, especially when it comes to getting a good night’s sleep.
+The key is to try to go for music with a slow tempo, that has minimal fluctuations when it comes to volume, and ideally has soothing melodies.
+Genres like classical, ambient, chill, and certain types of instrumental music are very often recommended for their calming qualities.

 The timeless compositions of classical music, characterised by their melodic structure and moderate tempo, make them a popular choice for bedtime listening.
 Pieces by composers like Mozart, Beethoven, and Debussy are frequently embraced for their tranquillity.
 This is why radio stations like Classic FM and BBC Radio 3 almost exclusively play more music at a slower tempo past 9pm; they are leaning into the research.

-Instrumental genres, whether it be acoustic guitar, piano, or electronic ambient, can provide a harmonious backdrop without the distraction of lyrics.
-This allows the mind to focus on the music itself, aiding in the relaxation process.
+Instrumental genres, like acoustic guitar, piano, or electronic ambient music, can provide a distraction free soundscape, often without lyrics.
+This lets the mind focus purely on the music itself, which aids the relaxation process.
 In a similar way to classical music, these genres have been proven to work as sleep aids for decades.

-Crafting a personalised playlist tailored to your preferences is essential.
-Experiment with different genres and artists to discover what resonates most with you.
-Consider creating a playlist with a gradual decrease in tempo, mirroring the body's descent into sleep.
-If you need help or suggestions, there are often customised playlists on music streaming platforms that are specifically created for this purpose.
-Some are made by the companies themselves, some are made by members of the general public, so it could be worth getting some inspiration there.
+Crafting a personalised playlist, tailored to your preferences is key.
+Try to experiment with different genres and artists to discover what resonates with you most.
+Think about creating a playlist with a gradual decrease in tempo, slowly dropping the speed of the music, which will mirror your body's journey into sleep.
+If you need help or suggestions, there are lots of customised playlists on music streaming services that are specifically created for this purpose.
+Some are made by the companies themselves, however some are made by members of the general public, so it could be worth looking for inspiration there; its clearly worked for someone else after all!
 We have also included a guide in this article on how to craft the perfect playlist.

 Potential Drawbacks and Considerations

-While the benefits of listening to music when sleeping are evident, there are potential drawbacks and considerations to keep in mind.
+While the benefits of listening to music when sleeping are fairly clear, there are potential drawbacks and considerations to keep in mind.

 1. Volume Control

-Excessive volume can be counterproductive, causing disruptions rather than promoting relaxation.
-Keep the volume at a moderate level to avoid overstimulation.
+Listening to music at a high volume can be counterproductive, as well as dangerous to your ear health, causing disruptions and distractions rather than helping you to relax.
+Try to keep the volume at a low-moderate level to avoid overstimulation, too low though and you will find yourself straining to hear it, which could keep your mind alert.
 Sudden jumps in volume level are also not advised, as they can shock us, and again, cause a disruptive experience.
-Also try not to have large jumps in volume between the end of one track and the beginning of another, even a moderate difference in volume could cause you to react negatively to the experience.
+Also, try not to have large jumps in volume between the end of one track and the beginning of another; even a reasonably moderate difference in volume could cause a shock, and keep you awake.

 2. Lyrics and Emotional Content

-While instrumental music is generally recommended, some people find comfort in songs with lyrics.
-However, it's crucial to be mindful of the emotional content, as certain lyrics may evoke strong emotions that could hinder sleep.
-Deep and meaningful songs may have a relaxing backing track, but the lyrics could be nebulous, or confusing, leading you to expend energy trying to analyse them.
+Instrumental music is generally recommended, yet some people find comfort in songs with lyrics.
+However, it's important to consider the possible effects that emotional content in certain songs may have, as some lyrics may evoke strong emotions that could get in the way of your sleep.
+Deep and meaningful songs may well have a relaxing backing track, but the lyrics could be nebulous, or confusing, making you expend energy trying to analyse them.

 3. Dependency

-Relying solely on music to fall asleep might lead to dependency.
-It's essential to cultivate good sleep hygiene practices, such as maintaining a consistent sleep schedule and creating a conducive sleep environment.
-A tidy sleep space, clean body, clean bedding, a healthy diet and a good routine are all things that are worth considering too, not to mention a comfortable bedframe and mattress with the right comfort rating for you.
+Relying solely on music to fall asleep may lead to dependency, so it's essential to set yourself up with some good sleep hygiene practices.
+Things like maintaining a consistent sleep schedule, or creating a more zen sleep environment can help; a tidy sleep space, clean body, clean bedding, a healthy diet and a good routine are all things that are worth considering too, not to mention a comfortable bedframe and mattress with the right comfort rating for you.

 4. Sleep Disorders

-Individuals diagnosed with sleep disorders, such as sleep apnoea or insomnia, should consult with a healthcare professional before incorporating music into their sleep routine as a “fix”.
-While music can be a helpful aid, it may not be a standalone solution for certain sleep-related issues.
-Your physical health comes first.
-If you are concerned about any sleep-related disorders, consult your GP as soon as possible, don’t rely on music to solve the problem.
+People who have been diagnosed with sleep disorders, like sleep apnoea or insomnia, should consult a healthcare professional before considering music a “fix”.
+Music can definitely be helpful, of course, but on its own might not be a solution for certain sleep-related problems.
+Your health comes first, so, if you are concerned about any sleep-related disorders, you should speak to your GP as soon as you can, don’t just rely on music to solve the problem!

 5. Devices and Charging

-It is worth noting that it is not advised to keep your devices on charge overnight, as it can damage the life of the battery.
-It is recommended that you use adaptive charging if you can, to help prolong the battery life on your devices.
+It is worth noting that it is not advised to keep your devices on charge overnight, as it can damage the life of the battery, and has been shown to be potentially dangerous.
+It is recommended that you use “adaptive charging” if you can, to help prolong the battery life on your devices, this has become fairly common to be an automatic feature of modern mobile phones for example.
 If you need a full phone battery when you wake up, and you are using it to play music, then proper charging practices are something you should factor in.

 Creating the Ideal Sleep Playlist